 Storyteller • Dreamer • Survivor • Human

-I began this blog in 2016 under the tagline “cracking the past’s glass,” and, over the years, I have written many pieces jabbing at glass ceilings, not only of male chauvinism and a culture of toxic masculinity but also at the trappings of bigotry and greed that build walls when we should be building bridges.
+I began this blog in 2016 under the tagline “cracking the past’s glass,” and, over the years, I have written many pieces jabbing at glass ceilings, not only of a culture of toxic masculinity but also at the trappings of bigotry and greed that build walls when we should be building bridges.
 The poor still go hungry.
 The homeless abound.
 We derail programs instead of fixing them–National Health Care, anyone?
 More than 40% of cancer patients in the United States file for bankruptcy within two years of diagnosis.
-The global pandemic has illustrated the imbalances in our systems.
+The global pandemic illustrated the imbalances in our systems.
+We argue about pointless things when we should be listening, trying to help.
 These themes are often threaded through my fiction and poetry, forming a colorful and, hopefully, poignant tapestry of words.

-I am still jabbing.
-I won’t stop.
+I won’t stop jabbing.
 I am motivated.
 I move my pen daily.
 Ink flows.

 I invite you to pull up a chair and stay.